jaminur-islam/programmers-web/README.md

 # Web development Course website

-This project was bootstrapped with [Web development Course](https://react-first-assignment-8.netlify.app/).
+This project is done with HTML, CSS, Bootstrap and React [Web development Course](https://react-first-assignment-8.netlify.app/).

- num 1
+The things you can do from this website :

-# From this website you can pay programmers salary
+1. From this website you can pay programmers salary

-# You can get information of many programmers from here
+2. You can get information of many programmers from here

-# You can join this course from here
+3. You can join this course from here